 ECON 311 The Economy of Hawai‘i (3) History of development of Hawaiian economy; current economic problems.
 Pre: 120, 130, or 131; or consent.
 DS

 ECON 317 The Japanese Economy (3) Analysis of Japan’s growth past and present.
 Does Japan’s economy look different in terms of its international trade structure, industrial structure, labor market, savings patterns, government policies, etc.?
 Does it matter?
 Pre: 120 or 130, or consent.
 DS

 ECON 320 Introduction to Tourism Economics (3) Examines tourism from an economic perspective.
-Topics include: the determinants of consumer demand for leisure travel, structure of competition among suppliers of tourism services, benefits and costs of tourism development to the host community, government's role in the taxation, subsidy, regulation and protection of the tourism industry, tourism's impact on the environment, and sustainable tourism development.
-A-F only.
+Topics include: the determinants of consumer demand for leisure travel, structure of competition among suppliers of tourism services, benefits and costs of tourism development to the host community, government’s role in the taxation, subsidy, regulation and protection of the tourism industry, tourism’s impact on the environment, and sustainable tourism development.
 Pre: 120 or 130 or 131; consent.
 (Cross-listed as TIM 320) DS